 Why Your Clothing System Matters

-Depending on what kind of hiker you are, you might decide to go with a system where you have one set of clothing for daily use and another for sleeping.
+Depending on what kind of hiker you are, you might choose a system with one set of clothing for daily use and another for sleeping.
 This is by far the most common and paired with a second set of merino socks and underwear.

-This doesn’t solve all the issues though as you will need more clothing to manage the overall day as the weather or their activity level changes.
+This doesn’t solve all the issues, though, as you will need more clothing to manage the overall day as the weather or activity level changes.
 This means carrying rain gear and warmth options like a mid-layer and a puffy jacket to maintain core heat.

 Thru-Hiking Clothing Fundamentals

-Unlike most clothing you wear during your day-to-day normal city life, your clothes on a thru-hike are very functionality-driven and this means they need to work in many environments, work well together in a clothing system, and be lightweight along with durable.
+Unlike most clothing you wear during your day-to-day normal city life, your clothes on a thru-hike are very functionality-driven, and this means they need to work in many environments, work well together in a clothing system, and be lightweight and durable.

 First and foremost, the clothing needs to be able to work in a layering system, as the temperature and weather conditions can change at any time when you are hiking in the mountains.